Updated July 21, 2023

 Debt service coverage ratio considers all the expenses that are related to the debts that includes interest expenses, principal amount, sinking-fund amount, lease payments amount and such other obligations.
 The DCR indicates the ability of a borrower in paying off his or her debt obligations during a given time period.
 A ratio of DSCR over 1 is considered as good and more than 1 is considered desirable.
 The DCR of less than 1 signifies a negative cash flow.

 This is a guide to Debt Coverage Ratio.
-Here we discuss the definition and importance of debt coverage ratio along with the example.
+Here we discuss the definition and importance of the debt coverage ratios along with the example.
 You may also look at the following articles to learn more –